ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

 # Configuration and ALDRs

 Someone familiar with the long history of deterministic or canonical CBOR will note that the above specification mixes and matches properties from that history of profiling.
+This creates three major issues for CBOR parsers that are not highly configurable:

-The two biggest issues, other than the drastically reduced set of types and tags, are the treatment of floats and the sort order for maps, which many CBOR libraries refer to as "legacy sort" or "[RFC7049] canonical sort".
+1. The drastically reduced set of types and tags, as well as the requirement that map keys be typed as strings, usually require enformcement at the application layer, i.e. as "ALDR"s.

-1. Configuring a generic library to _encode_ CBOR according to this library, when that library does not support this legacy sort mode, can be a substantial burden, and may require implementing that sorting at the application layer.
+2. Configuring a generic library to _encode_ CBOR according to this profile's map-sorting requirement, when that library does not support [RFC7049] Canonical-CBOR sort mode (sometimes called "legacy" or "lengthfirst"), can be a substantial burden, and may require implementing that sorting algorithm at the application layer if the parser allows preserving map order in input.
-2. Issues around `float` reduction are harder to triage at the application layer, although many ALDRs and applications of this encoding (such as that of the BlueSky social network and the data model of its underlying "Authenticated Data Protocol") completely sidestep the issue by simply disallowing floats at the CBOR level, or transcoding floats to a "virtual type" at the application layer, e.g. by retyping floats as strings.
+3. Issues around `float` reduction are harder to triage at the application layer, although many ALDRs and applications that use this encoding (such as that of the BlueSky social network and the data model of its underlying "Authenticated Data Protocol") completely sidestep the issue by simply disallowing floats at the CBOR level, or transcoding floats to a "virtual type" at the application layer, e.g. by retyping floats as strings.

+# Decoding Strictness

+When decoding CBOR data encoded without observing the rules defined above, it recommended that validity rules around allowed types and tags, integer reduction, float reduction, and map sorting follow the looser norms set out in [RFC8949].
+A CBOR/c-42 application or encoder has no obligation to support re-encoding of such non-profile data according to these looser rules, however, and roundtrip-translation is unlikely to be guaranteed as this was a non-goal of the original design.

 # Acknowledgments
 {:numbered="false"}